-Council has been undertaken pest survey programs for many years which has involved site inspections on thousands of properties.
-The community have worked with Council on more than 99% of occasions to clear their properties of what was formally known as declared pest plants.
-To ensure the continuation of the management of invasive biosecurity matter - invasive plants that are prohibited or restricted matter such as rats tail grasses Sporobolus sp and groundsel bush Baccharis halimifolia it is important to continue to undertake these proactive surveillance programs.
+Council has been undertaking pest survey programs for many years which has involved proactive site inspections on thousands of properties.
+The community often work collaboratively with Council on most occasions to better manage their properties of invasive biosecurity matter.
+To ensure the continuation of the management of invasive biosecurity matter - invasive plants that are prohibited or restricted matter such as rats tail grasses Sporobolus sp and groundsel bush Baccharis halimifolia it is important to continue to undertake these proactive surveillance programs fostering private landholder engagement.
+Education on the broader impacts, control options and access to weed control equipment is offered in the first instance.